-Sexual misconduct creates suffering.
+Buddhism says that sexual misconduct like infidelity or cheating creates suffering.
 Period.
-Whether we are the ones engaging in it or are the victims of it, everyone involved suffers.
-To understand just how corrosive and harmful this is to forming a true partnership and how it interferes with an intimate connection to another person, we only have to look at our own community and perhaps our own family and friends.
+Whether we are the ones engaging in adultery or are the victims of it, everyone involved suffers.
+To understand just how corrosive and harmful adultery is to forming a true partnership and how it interferes with an intimate connection to another person, we only have to look at our own community and perhaps our own family and friends.
 Who doesn’t know someone who has been affected by the misuse and abuse of sex?
-2,600 years ago, Buddha, a human being just like you and me, knew how destructive such behaviour could be.
-The good news is that he also prescribed a way out of our suffering and offered us a clear path to liberation from our suffering and from our own misbehaviours.
+2,600 years ago, Buddha, a human being just like you and me, knew how destructive cheating in a relationship could be.
+The good news is that he also prescribed a way out of our suffering and offered us a clear path to liberation from our suffering and from our own misbehavior.

 The first of the five hindrances that Buddha warned us about is lustful desires.
-In the Dhammapada, a concise collection of Buddha’s teachings, he said: “Lust and greed ruin the mind as weeds ruin fields.”
+In the Dhammapada, a concise collection of his teachings, Buddha said: “Lust and greed ruin the mind as weeds ruin fields.”
 This is an image that we can all relate to and have probably, at one time or another, experienced for ourselves.

-So, if we have been a victim or a perpetrator of infidelity, how can Buddhism help us today in the 21st century to understand, cope, and deal with it?
-How can we move from ill-will, hatred or anger toward our self or our partner, to healing and forgiveness?
+So, if we have been a victim or a perpetrator of sexual infidelity or cheating in a relationship, how can Buddha’s wisdom help us today in the 21st century to understand, cope, and deal with it?
+How, according to Buddhism, can we move from ill-will, hatred or anger toward our self or our partner, to healing and forgiveness of everyone involved?

 Whatever we’re feeling about this transgression, chances are we are feeling some level of anger and jealousy.
 The first step is to find our way out of this murky depth of distraction, so that we can see clearly what there is to do.
 If we get stuck in blaming, shaming and keeping the focus on someone else’s faults, there is no way out for us.